Nunkiii/sadira/README.md

 	  var example_template = {};

 Some properties have a special meaning.
-To specify child objects, the *elements* object property must be used :
+Child objects are attached to the *elements* object property :

 	  var example_template = {
 	      elements : {
 	      	       child1 : {},
 		       child2 : {}
 	      }
 	  };

 ####Talking : *Dialogs*